muehmar/pojo-builder/README.md

 * Declaration order: In this case, the builder uses the properties in the order they are declared in the class
 * Required fields first: This is the same order used in the standard builder, where required fields are used first.

-### Custom methods for fields in SafeBuilder
+### Custom methods for fields in PojoBuilder

-It is possible define custom methods for the SafeBuilder for a specific field which can be used to populate the corresponding field when using the builder.
+It is possible define custom methods for the PojoBuilder for a specific field which can be used to populate the corresponding field when using the builder.
 One could define one or more methods which return an instance of the corresponding field, where the methods must be static and at least package private: